rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

     Starbuck is Stubb reversed, and Stubb is Starbuck

-It sticks to me like butter.
+It sticks with me like butter.

 Now I call on Allah: can You forgive him?
 Can You forgive Ahab?
 Can You forgive Diddy?
 He beat a woman.
 He beat a woman.
 Allah can Diddy be forgiven?
-Ahab...stands alone among the millions.
+Ahab stands alone among the millions.
 Ahab.
 Stands

 [o]n an ivory stubb and Pip is `pip install` nowadays but Pip, poor Pip: